ionic-team/ionic-docs/docs/api/content.md

 To place elements outside of the scrollable area, assign them to the `fixed` slot.
 Doing so will [absolutely position](https://developer.mozilla.org/en-US/docs/Web/CSS/position#absolute_positioning) the element to the top left of the content.
 In order to change the position of the element, it can be styled using the [top, right, bottom, and left](https://developer.mozilla.org/en-US/docs/Web/CSS/position) CSS properties.

-The `fixedSlotPlacement` prop is used to determine if items in the `fixed` slot are placed before or after other content in the DOM.
-When set to `beforeContent`, it ensures that when a user is navigating using the keyboard, they will reach items in the fixed slot before items in the main content.
-For example, this can be useful when the main content contains an infinitely-scrolling list, preventing a FAB or other fixed content from being reachable by pressing the tab key.
+The `fixedSlotPlacement` property is used to determine if content in the `fixed` slot is placed before or after the main content in the DOM.
+When set to `beforeContent`, fixed slot content will be placed before the main content and will therefore receive keyboard focus before the main content receives keyboard focus.
+This can be useful when the main content contains an infinitely-scrolling list, preventing a [FAB](./fab) or other fixed content from being reachable by pressing the tab key.

 import Fixed from '@site/static/usage/v8/content/fixed/index.md';